Finitely generated saturated multi-Rees algebras: Introduction

-\begin{theorem} Suppose that $R=K[X_1,\ldots,X_d]$ is a polynomial ring in $d$ variables over a field $K$, $I_1,\ldots,I_r$ are monomial ideals, $J$ is any ideal and $m_R$ is the graded maximal ideal of $R$.
-Then the symbolic multi-Rees algebra $S_J(I_1,\ldots,I_r)$ is a Noetherian $\NN^r$-graded $R$-algebra.
-If $J=m_R$, there exists a piecewise quasi-polynomial $F \colon \mathbb{N}^r \to \mathbb{N}$ such that for all $n_1,\ldots,n_r\gg0$.
-Moreover, this length function is bounded above by a numerical polynomial in $n_1,\ldots,n_r$ of total degree at most $d$ for all $n_1,\ldots,n_r\gg0$. \end{theorem} We shall prove this result in Section \ref{proofsecond}.
-In the case $r=1$ and $J\subset R$ a monomial ideal, Herzog, Hibi and Trung \cite{HHT} have shown that the symbolic Rees algebra $S_{J}(I)$ is Noetherian and Herzog, Puthenpurakal and Verma \cite{J} proved that the corresponding function $e_R\left(H^0_{J}\left(R/I^n\right)\right)$ is eventually a quasi-polynomial with constant leading term.
-Theorem \ref{mainthm2} generalizes these existing results when $J=m_R$ but our methods differ from \cite{HHT} and \cite{J}.
+We shall prove this result in Section \ref{proofsecond}.
+In the case $r=1$, $L=(0)$ and $J\subset R$ a monomial ideal, Herzog, Hibi and Trung \cite{HHT} have shown that the saturated Rees algebra $S_{J}(I)$ is Noetherian and Herzog, Puthenpurakal and Verma \cite{J} proved that the corresponding function $e\left(H^0_{J}\left(R/I^n\right)\right)$ is eventually a quasi-polynomial with constant leading term.
+Theorem \ref{mainthm2} and Corollary \ref{maincor} generalies these existing results but our methods differ from \cite{HHT} and \cite{J}.
 We use a projection argument to obtain the first assertion of our theorem.
-For proving the second assertion we use Presburger arithmetic and the techniques are motivated by the proofs in \cite{DM} due to Dao and Monta\~no. In Example \ref{mainexample} we strengthen Theorem \ref{mainthm2} when the number of variables involved is two.
-More specifically, we show that if we consider monomial ideals $I_1,\ldots,I_r$ in $K[X,Y]$ then $S_{(X,Y)}(I_1,\ldots,I_r)$ is a standard $\NN^r$-graded Noetherian algebra over $K[X,Y]$ and the length function $l_R\left(H^0_{(X,Y)}\left(R/I_1^{n_1}\cdots I_r^{n_r}\right)\right)$ is either eventually constant or eventually becomes a numerical polynomial of total degree two.

-The second part of this manuscript is concerned with linear bounds and asymptotic behaviour of the Castelnuovo-Mumford regularity.
-Our guiding papers in this direction are \cite{CHT} by Cutkosky, Herzog and Trung, \cite{BC} by Bruns and Conca and \cite{BCV} by Bruns, Conca and Varbaro.
-By adopting their techniques we generalize some existing results regarding regularity of multi-powers of ideals.
+For proving the second assertion we invoke a result from \cite{das2} obtained by the first author using Presburger arithmetic.
+We provide some examples to support our results.